 Dr Henry Kippin

-Director, Economic Growth at the North of Tyne Combined Authority
+Managing Director, North of Tyne Combined Authority

 Ammar Mirza CBE, MBA, FInstLM, FRSA, is a multi-award winning, sought after enterprise, leadership & business management consultant.
 A self-made serial entrepreneur with investments across a number of sectors and industries.

 Over a 19 year period Ammar has helped establish several hundred new businesses.
-Through his various roles including chairman and founder of not-for-profit Asian Business Connexions CIC, chair of the North East LEP’s Business Growth Board and founder of the SME Centre of Excellence, Ammar has made a significant social and economic impact across the Globe.
+Through his various roles including chairman and founder of not-for-profit Asian Business Connexions CIC, chair of the North East LEP’ Business Growth and founder of the SME Centre of Excellence, Ammar has made a significant social and economic impact across the Globe.

 Ammar’s many accolades include Maserati top 100 Entrepreneur, English Asian Entrepreneur of the Year 2019 and being appointed a CBE by Her Majesty the Queen.